 Successful gardening is like a recipe.
-You need to make sure you have every single ingredient to ensure an uber-productive garden and bountiful harvest.
+You need to make sure you have every single ingredient to ensure a wonderfully productive garden and a bountiful harvest.
 As a new gardener, some lessons were easier for me to learn than others.
 This lesson is one of the others.
-This post is all about rotating your garden crops and how this will truly benefit the quality of your garden.
+Today we are going to talk about rotating your garden crops and how this will truly benefit the quality of your garden.

 What is garden crop rotation?

 Crop rotation is simple really.

 It means moving your garden crops from one spot to another each year or so.
 You can do this by changing the location of your plants and relocating them to a different area of your garden each growing season.

 Unfortunately, in the beginning, I had a hard time accepting the effectiveness of this tip.
 I just couldn’t understand how moving my plants around my own small backyard garden could reduce disease and increase my harvest.

 After years of an average garden with a less than exciting harvest, I finally decided to give this a try.